List of Monster High characters: Clawdeen Wolf

-Clawdeen Wolf (voiced by Salli Saffioti in most projects, Gabrielle Neveah Green in the 2022 TV series, portrayed by Miia Harris in the live-action film) is the Brooklyn-accented 15-year-old daughter of a werewolf.
-She is portrayed as a brown-skinned werewolf with chocolate brown curly hair and pierced ears.
-Two of her siblings Clawd and Howleen study alongside her at Monster High, and her older sister Clawdia has graduated and become a working adult.
+Clawdeen Wolf (voiced by Salli Saffioti in most projects, Gabrielle Neveah Green in the 2022 TV series, portrayed by Miia Harris in the live-action films) is the Brooklyn-accented African-American 15-year-old daughter of a werewolf.
+In the live-action film, she is the daughter of a human named Apollo and a werewolf named Selena, but only her father is still around (which Harris compares to her own biracial identity on the DVD supplements).
+She is portrayed as a brown-skinned werewolf with brown curly hair and pierced ears.
+Two of her siblings, Clawd and Howleen, study alongside her at Monster High, while her older sister Clawdia has graduated.